What you need to know when applying to study medicine

 Registration opens in May and the test is sat between July and October, prior to the UCAS deadline.
-There is a charge of £65 to £87 depending on the time of year and bursaries are available.
+There is a charge of £70 to sit the test (£115 if you’re from outside the UK).
 You will be given your score immediately, before you leave the test centre.

 What is the BMAT?

 The BioMedical Admissions Test is for applicants for courses in Medicine, Biomedical Science and Dentistry at certain universities including Oxford and Cambridge, University College London and numerous medical schools overseas.
 Some universities, such as Keele, require domestic students to take the UCAT and overseas students to sit the BMAT.